highcharts/highcharts/docs/datagrid/understanding-dataGrid.md

 Understanding DataGrid
 ===

-The DataGrid is a tool that can help you to vizualize your data in a table.
+The DataGrid is a tool that can help you visualize your data in a table.

 ![datagrid.png](datagrid.png)

 Defaults
 ---------
-Default options for the all rows or all columns.
+Default options for all rows or all columns.

 ```
     defaults: {